trucpd/platforms-on-k8s/chapter-9/keptn/README.md

 ## Next steps

-I strongly recommend you to get more familiar with Keptn Lifecycle Toolkit features and functionalities as what we have seen in this short tutorial are just the basics.
+I strongly recommend you to get more familiar with Keptn Lifecycle Toolkit features and functionalities as what we’ve seen in this short tutorial are just the basics.
 Check the concept of [KeptnApplication](https://lifecycle.keptn.sh/docs/concepts/apps/) for more control on how your services are deployed, as Keptn allows you to define fine-grained rules about which services and which versions are allowed to be deployed.

-By grouping multiple services as part of the same Kubernetes Application using the `app.kubernetes.io/part-of` annotation, you can perform pre and post actions on a group of services, allowing you to validate that not only individual services are working as expected but the whole set is.
+By grouping multiple services as part of the same Kubernetes Application using the `app.kubernetes.io/part-of` annotation, you can perform pre- and post-actions on a group of services, allowing you to validate that not only individual services are working as expected but the whole set is.